ClouDesire/docusaurus/docs/syndication.md

 ]
 ```

-Possible values for the _category_ field are: `APP`, `PASSWORD_RESET`, `DOCUMENTATION`, `VIDEO`.
-Please note that an endpoint with the category `APP` is required, while the others are optional.
+Possible values for the _category_ field are: `APP`, `PASSWORD_RESET`,
+`DOCUMENTATION`, `VIDEO`.
+Please note that an endpoint with the category `APP`
+is required, while the others are optional.

-Security note: applications endpoints must be accessible via HTTPS.
+> Applications endpoints must be accessible via HTTPS.

 #### Providing End User Instructions

-Vendors can submit localized messages to customers, for example to provide login instructions.
+Vendors can submit localized messages to customers, for example to provide login
+instructions.

-Languages depend on the marketplace, for example in a marketplace with English and Italian languages available:
+Languages depend on the marketplace, for example in a marketplace with English
+and Italian languages available:

 ```http
 POST /api/subscription/2388/instructions HTTP/1.1